ERF: Energy Research and Forecasting Model: Verification Validation

 Accumulation of precipitation at the ground is a quantity of interest in a squall line simulation, and is computed using the values in the first mesh cell above the ground.
 The total accumulation over time $T$ is obtained by adding the accumulation over each time step $\Delta t$, and is given by

 where $\rho_d$ is the density of dry air, $q_r$ is the mixing ratio of rain water, $w_t$ is the terminal velocity of rain, and $\rho_\text{water}$ is the density of water.
 A comparison of the rain accumulation obtained from ERF and WRF \citep{WRF:Skamarock} is shown in Figure~\ref{fig:SL_rain_accum} at $t=3000$, 6000, and 9000 s.
 The rainfall is confined to a strip of length 20 km about the center of the domain, which is typical in such simulations.
 Good quantitative comparison is observed between WRF and ERF.

-In addition, to demonstrate ERF's ability to advect tracer particles in parallel, we show a simulation of the same two-dimensional squall line test case in which we initialize 20 tracer particles per grid cell inside the warm bubble.
-Figure~\ref{fig:SL_Particles} shows the location of the particles and the contours of cloud water mixing ratio at simulated times $t$= 0, 3000, 6000, and 9000 s.
+However, it is noted that an exact bit-wise match should not be expected since different coordinate systems and saturation correlations were employed by the two codes; see paragraphs 7 of Section~\ref{sec:intro} and 2 of Section~\ref{subsec:micro}.